ChristopherBiscardi/snap-for-beginners/_input/02b-datatypes.md

 # Datatypes

 Now that we've connected Postgres, we should start using it.
-To do that we'll add the ability to "tweet" to odoo.
+To do that we'll add the ability to "tweet" to Pulsar.

 ## Adding a datatype

 The first action we will take is to create a datatype that represents our "tweet".

-### src/Odoo/Types.hs
+### src/Pulsar/Types.hs

 We are going to use some newtypes, so it's useful to enable the `GeneralizedNewtypeDeriving` language pragma at the top of our